Isaac-Muscat/Java-Chess-Engine/README.md

 # Java-Chess-Engine
 I have always enjoyed the game of chess and been amazed by the power of computers, so I decided to create a work-in-progress chess engine in java using guidlines from the [Chessprogrmming Wiki](https://www.chessprogramming.org/Main_Page "Title").
-Currently, the move generation is completely debugged using the perft algorithm (it was worth it).
+Currently, it uses "Negamax" and searches up to a ply of 4 in a second consistently.
+You can also play against it (Only as white).
+The move generation is completely debugged using the perft algorithm (it was worth it).
 The average perft speed using complicated positions is around 3 million moves/second on my Macbook Air (CPU: 1.8 GHz Dual-Core Intel Core i5, RAM: 8 GB 1600 MHz DDR3).

 ## Board Representation
 * Uses bitboards stored in a Java long to store positions of a certain piece type